astronomer/airflow-guides/guides/airflow-sagemaker.md

 - [`SageMakerTuningSensor`](https://registry.astronomer.io/providers/amazon/modules/sagemakertuningsensor): waits until the tuning state is terminated
 - [`SageMakerTrainingSensor`](https://registry.astronomer.io/providers/amazon/modules/sagemakertrainingsensor): waits until the training state is terminated

-The two use case examples below demonstrate how to use some of these operators, but in general most have similar functionality and the same usage patterns should apply.
-All require an input configuration for the job being executed; documentation on what should be included in each configuration can be found in the Actions section of the API documentation [here](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Operations.html).
+The following two use cases demonstrate how to use some of these operators, but they generally all have similar requirements, such as an input configuration for the job being executed.
+Documentation on what should be included in each configuration can be found in the Actions section of the [API documentation](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Operations.html).

 ## Use Case 1: Orchestrate Existing SageMaker Model

 Our first use case is using Airflow to orchestrate an existing SageMaker model.
-We will use Airflow to acquire the data, make predictions on that data with a SageMaker model, and store the results in our data warehouse.
-This use case is relevant if you need to use your model to make predictions (run inferences) on a scheduled or ad-hoc basis; you can run the DAG on a schedule if you know new data is going to be available consistently, or use a sensor to trigger the DAG whenever new data becomes available.
+We will use a DAG to acquire the data, make predictions on that data with a SageMaker model, and store the results in our data warehouse.
+This use case is relevant if you need to use your model to make predictions (run inferences) on a scheduled or ad-hoc basis.
+You can run the DAG on a schedule if you know new data is going to be available consistently, or use a sensor to trigger the DAG whenever new data becomes available.

 This use case assumes that the SageMaker model already exists and is not being managed by Airflow.
 For example, you might use a SageMaker notebook to do exploratory data analysis and develop and deploy your model, and then use Airflow to execute that model as needed.
-For this example, we used the [SageMaker notebooks tutorial](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-console.html) which creates an XGBoost model from a census dataset.
+For this example, we used the [SageMaker notebooks tutorial](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-console.html), which creates an XGBoost model from a census dataset.

 For our pipeline, we take data from a local CSV and upload it to S3.
 Then we make predictions on that data with the SageMaker model by submitting a [SageMaker batch transform job](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-batch.html).
-Batch transforms are useful when you need to run inferences on large datasets, and don't have a persistent endpoint hosted for your model.
+Batch transforms are useful when you need to run inferences on large datasets and don't have a persistent endpoint hosted for your model.
 They require input data to be provided in S3, and will save output results to an S3 path provided.
 For the last step in our pipeline, we load the results CSV into Redshift.

-To implement this pipeline we have the following steps.:
+To implement the complete pipeline, we have to implement the following steps:

 - Load the data from local storage (`include/`) into S3 using the `PythonOperator` with `S3Hook`.
 - Submit a SageMaker transform job to get inferences on the data using the `SageMakerTransformOperator`.
 The operator requires a transform job configuration, which in this case is provided in the `transform_config` dictionary at the top of the DAG file.
 At a minimum, the transform job configuration requires: